VictoriaMetrics/helm-charts/charts/victoria-metrics-distributed/README.md

 You can also pick other proxies like kubernetes service which supports [Topology Aware Routing](https://kubernetes.io/docs/concepts/services-networking/topology-aware-routing/) as global read entrypoint.

-### What happens if zone outage happened?
+### What happens if zone outage happen?

-If availability zone `zone-eu-1` had an outage, `vmauth-global-write` and `vmauth-global-read` will work without interruption:
+If availability zone `zone-eu-1` is experiencing an outage, `vmauth-global-write` and `vmauth-global-read` will work without interruption:
 1. `vmauth-global-write` stops proxying write requests to `zone-eu-1` automatically;
 2. `vmauth-global-read` and `vmauth-read-proxy` stops proxying read requests to `zone-eu-1` automatically;
-3. `vmagent` on `zone-us-1` fails to send data to `zone-eu-1.vmauth-write-balancer`, starts to [buffer data on disk](https://docs.victoriametrics.com/vmagent/#calculating-disk-space-for-persistence-queue) (unless `-remoteWrite.disableOnDiskQueue` is specified, which is not recommended for this topology).
+3. `vmagent` on `zone-us-1` fails to send data to `zone-eu-1.vmauth-write-balancer`, starts to buffer data on disk(unless `-remoteWrite.disableOnDiskQueue` is specified, which is not recommended for this topology);
+To keep data completeness for all the availability zones, make sure you have enough disk space on vmagent for buffer, see [this doc](https://docs.victoriametrics.com/vmagent/#calculating-disk-space-for-persistence-queue) for size recommendation.

+And to avoid getting incomplete responses from `zone-eu-1` which gets recovered from outage, check vmagent on `zone-us-1` to see if persistent queue has been drained.
+If not, remove `zone-eu-1` from serving query by setting `.Values.availabilityZones.{zone-eu-1}.allowQuery=false` and change it back after confirm all data are restored.

 ### How to use [multitenancy](https://docs.victoriametrics.com/cluster-victoriametrics/#multitenancy)?